citusdata/citus_docs/admin_guide/cluster_management.rst

 **Solution 2, add replica identity from index**

 Create a unique index on a column, and use that for a replica identity.
-As in option 1, the index must cover the distribution column.
+As in option one, the index must cover the distribution column.
 From our previous example:

 .. code-block:: sql